Majramos/awesome/README.md

 *   [scottrogowski/code2flow](https://github.com/scottrogowski/code2flow) - Pretty good call graphs for dynamic languages
 *   [sissbruecker/linkding](https://github.com/sissbruecker/linkding) - Self-hosted bookmark manager that is designed be to be minimal, fast, and easy to set up using Docker.
 *   [searxng/searxng](https://github.com/searxng/searxng) - SearXNG is a free internet metasearch engine which aggregates results from various search services and databases.
 Users are neither tracked nor profiled.
-*   [paperless-ngx/paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) - A community-supported supercharged version of paperless: scan, index and archive all your physical documents
+*   [paperless-ngx/paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) - A community-supported supercharged document management system: scan, index and archive all your documents
 *   [ustroetz/python-osrm](https://github.com/ustroetz/python-osrm) - A Python wrapper around the OSRM API
 *   [python-validators/validators](https://github.com/python-validators/validators) - Python Data Validation for Humans™.
 *   [python-lsp/python-lsp-server](https://github.com/python-lsp/python-lsp-server) - Fork of the python-language-server project, maintained by the Spyder IDE team and the community